ckagiri/ligitabl/docs/backend-dev.md

 Database seeding is handled via the dedicated `seed` module, using YAML configuration and the same Spring Boot stack as the API.

+Note:

+- The `seed` module integration tests run against an ephemeral Postgres via Testcontainers (with Liquibase enabled), so they do not depend on your local Docker Compose database state.

 Common flows:

 ```bash